 Students opting to partake a career in nursing often find themselves in dilemma after realizing that they do not meet one or more of the standards or competencies required to join the industry.
 A Bachelor of Science in Nursing still remains one of the highly competitive programs in higher education worldwide.
-As such, it is important that students fulfil all the set standards in order to join the program, failure to which they may be locked out of their dream careers.
+As such, it is important that students fulfill all the set standards in order to join such a program.
+Otherwise, they may fail to reach their career goals.
 The following guideline is comprehensive analyses of the various competencies that pioneer nursing students are expected

 to fulfill before they can land the opportunity to study their dream careers.